 Preparing Your Wall For Tile

-Liz had already cleared off her kitchen counters when we arrived the first morning, so we jumped right into protecting everything using painter’s tape and red rosin-paper (this is a more waterproof version of your standard brown paper, both of which you can get at the home improvement store).
+Liz had already cleared off her kitchen counters when we arrived the first morning, so we jumped right into protecting everything from our impending mess using painter’s tape and red rosin-paper (this is a more waterproof version of your standard brown paper, both of which you can get at the Home Depot or Lowe’s).
 We also removed all of the switch and outlet covers (and later, with the power off, we loosened any switches or outlets from their junction boxes).
 Note: if you have old tile to remove first, here’s how we’ve done that in the past.

 Since a kitchen backsplash isn’t a heavy-duty super-wet tile scenario (like a shower wall or bathroom floor) you really can apply the tile directly to your painted drywall without having to tear anything down and install cement board.
 All it takes is just roughing up your paint job with a high-grit sanding block or sandpaper (we used 80-grit).